Libertyville District 70: Highland Middle School

 Highland Middle School is home to 771 students in the 2021-22 school year with 103 staff members.
 It includes grades sixth through eight.
 The school was originally constructed in 1949.
 Highland has been recognized as a U.S. Department of Education's National Blue Ribbon School of Excellence twice, in 2010 and 20 years earlier in 1990.
 Highland also has been recognized three times as an Illinois Horizon School to Watch, most recently in 2022, and originally in 2015 and the in 2018.
 Highland has been awarded the Academic Excellence Award since in 2008 in acknowledgment of more than 90% of students meeting or exceeding state standards in reading and math for three consecutive years.
 The school is located at 310 W. Rockland Road, across from Rockland School.
-The Principal of Highland is Dr. Jon Hallmark, the Assistant Principal is Kendall Miller and the Dean of Students is Kristi Martin.
+The Principal of Highland is Dr. Jon Hallmark, the Assistant Principal is Valerie Rivera and the Dean of Students is Kristi Martin.